Richard Duffy: Millwall

 In February 2009, Duffy joined Kenny Jackett's Millwall on a contract until the end of the season.
 He played 12 League One games for the "Lions", but was one of ten players released from The Den in May 2009.

 Exeter City

-In July 2009, Duffy signed for newly promoted League One side Exeter City.
-He made 44 appearances in the 2009–10 season, picking up a total of 12 yellow cards during the course of the campaign.
-He made 50 appearances in 2010–11, and again helped Paul Tisdale's side to exceed expectations by finishing just three points outside the play-offs.
+In July 2009, Duffy signed for newly-promoted League One side Exeter City.
+He made 44 appearances in the 2009–10 season, picking up a total of 12 yellow cards during the campaign.
+He made 50 appearances in 2010–11.
+He again helped Paul Tisdale's side to exceed expectations by finishing just three points outside the play-offs.
 Duffy signed a new one-year contract with the "Grecians" in May 2011.
 Despite injury concerns, he remained a key player at St James Park in 2011–12, as he played 34 games; despite his efforts the club suffered relegation in 23rd place.

 Port Vale

 Duffy signed a two-year contract with League Two side Port Vale in July 2012; this move reunited him with former Coventry boss Micky Adams.
 He admitted that having Micky Adams as his manager was the main reason he chose to come to Vale Park.
 He replaced Adam Yates as Vale's preferred right-back at the start of the 2012–13 season, but struggled when he was tried out at centre-back in the Football League Trophy.
 Vale were promoted at the end of the 2012–13 season, with Duffy putting in 39 appearances.

 Duffy returned to the centre-half role alongside Chris Robertson in the 2013–14 season after Liam Chilvers was taken ill in mid-November.
 He went on to finish the campaign with 30 appearances to his name, helping the club to a ninth-place finish in League One.
 He signed a new two-year contract in June 2014.

 He started the 2014–15 season in a centre-back partnership with Ryan McGivern.
 He played a total of 29 games throughout the campaign.
 He started the 2015–16 season competing with Ryan Inniss and Remie Streete for one of two available centre-back places.
 He impressed manager Rob Page, who praised his organisation skills and fitness levels.
 His consistency meant that he went on to establish himself as the established centre-back alongside one of Inniss, Streete and McGivern.
 In February he stated that he hoped to win a new contract in the summer and that he was "in a good place with my family.
 I'm settled here".